JellePiepenbrock/JellePiepenbrock.github.io/work.md

 # Work
-I'm a researcher working on machine learning and automated theorem proving.
-Currently I'm at the end of the PhD, so research job opportunities welcome!
+I'm a researcher at Eindhoven University of Technology on the AI for Software Engineering project.
+I did my PhD on machine learning and automated theorem proving.

 On the machine learning side, my work involves graph neural networks (GNNs) and transformer-based language models.
 I integrated these techniques with various formal mathematics systems, such as first-order logic provers (eg. iProver and E), SMT solvers (cvc5) and interactive theorem proving systems (Coq).
 I've also used GNNs for program repair (repairing C code mistakes).